jmfergeau/hugo.386/README.md

 # HUGO.386
 This is a port of the BOOTSTRA.386 theme for Hugo, for a cool retro look on your blog.
+[Test it on live here!](//maxlefou.gitlab.io/hugo.386-test/)

 ![Example of Hugo blog with the theme](screenshot.jpg)